5 Ways to Become a Writer

 Recommendations and reviews

 Being a writer can be beneficial for others as well as yourself.
 Whenever someone needs a recommendation for a job, to get into college, or plug a business or product, they’ll turn to you.
 Your writing can be helpful in painting a picture for another person who is considering hiring someone, purchasing a product, or recruiting someone into an organization, especially if you can write clearly and with a level-headed but unique perspective that sells the person or product you are recommending.

 Write product reviews on Amazon.
-If you’re a teacher, write college recommendations for your students, if you liked a new movie, give your in-depth opinion on blogs, forums, and social media.
-You never know where this will lead, and it can be great practice and exposure for eventual professional work.
+If you’re a teacher, write college recommendations for your students.
+If you liked a new movie, give your in-depth opinion on blogs, forums, and social media.

 Essays and blogs